BRCAChallenge/brca-exchange/website/content/help/research/functional-assays.md

 * #### CBDCA ((CBDCA_fClass_Ikegami_ENIGMA_BRCA12_Functional_Assays))
     Impact of the variant on carboplatin (CBDCA) drug sensitivity
 * #### Result ((Result_Ikegami_ENIGMA_BRCA12_Functional_Assays))
-    Authors' interpretation on the functional impact of the variant, taking into consideration all of the assays performed
+    Authors' report on the functional impact of the variant, taking into consideration all of the assays performed
 ----
 #### Biwas et al, 2020